 Oil prices surge as attack on Saudi facility disrupts output

-An attack on a critical Saudi Arabia oil plant pushed crude prices sharply higher Monday, though its longer-term impact depends on how long production is disrupted and what this weekend's attack presages for the future.
+An attack on Saudi Arabia's largest oil processing plant pushed crude prices sharply higher Monday, though its longer-term impact depends on how long production is disrupted and the attack's future implications.

 U.S. crude oil jumped $5.61 per barrel, or 10.2%, to $60.46 per barrel in electronic trading on the New York Mercantile Exchange.
 Brent crude, the international standard, surged $7.84 per barrel, or 13%, to $68.06 per barrel.

-Yemen's Iran-backed Houthi rebels claimed responsibility for the attack on the Saudi Aramco facility, Saudi Arabia's largest oil processing plant.
+Yemen's Iran-backed Houthi rebels claimed responsibility for the attack on the Saudi Aramco facility.
 It halted production of 5.7 million barrels of crude a day, more than half of Saudi Arabia's global daily exports and more than 5% of the world's daily crude oil production.
 Most output goes to Asia.

 "To take Saudi oil production down 50%, that's shocking," said Jonathan Aronson, a research analyst at Cornerstone Macro.